novifinancial/serde-reflection/serde-reflection/README.md

 * while visiting an `enum T` for the second time, we choose to return the first variant, i.e. a "base case" by assumption (1) above.

-TODO ([#5](https://github.com/facebookincubator/serde-reflection/issues/5)): the detection of "the second time" above is currently only effective for enums.

 In addition to the cases above,

 * while visiting a container, if the container's name is mapped to a recorded value,